SkySonR/TON-OS-DApp-Server-Packer/README.md

 ## Ideology

-We would like to have one template per operation system.
+We would like to have one VM template for operation system.
 Motivation for this decision:

-*   decrease time for image maintainership (maintain one template is much easy and require less time then maintain one template per system type)
+*   decrease time for image maintainership (maintain one template is much easy and require less time then maintain one template)
-*   provide ability to run DApps Server locally for development propose
+*   provide ability to run DApps Server locally for development propose (on workstation)
 *   add possibility to run TON DApps Server in a bunch of clouds and providers

-This template should be suitable for all system types we are going to have and workload that will be handled by these systems.
+*   standartize upgrading and delivery of new version
+*   have pre-installed image in universal format (OVA)

 ## Running